michaelgardner68/dart_chromecast/README.md

 Copy the name (without the port) directly after the text '<IntanceName> can be reached at '...

 `$ dns-sd -Gv4v6 <Paste>`

 ---

-See https://github.com/terrabythia/flutter_chromecast_example for an example implementation in Flutter of both the flutter_mdns_plugin and this repository.

----